Harmontown/harmontown.github.io/docs/_episodes/165/index.md

 title:                "Where My Technochromes At?"
 image:                "episode-placeholder.jpg"
 description: |-
   Dan can see more colors than the average person and doesn't care because colors are dumb.
 Curtis Armstrong comptrolls.
-Watch the live video at harmontown.com/live!
 showDate:
 releaseDate:          "2015-06-09 23:30:00Z"
 duration:             "02:02:59"